Yoko Ono: Resurgence and collaborations

 In 1990, Ono collaborated with music consultant Jeff Pollack to honor what would have been Lennon's 50th birthday with a worldwide broadcast of "Imagine".
 Over 1,000 stations in over 50 countries participated in the simultaneous broadcast.
 Ono felt the timing was perfect, considering the escalating conflicts in the Middle East, Eastern Europe, and Germany.

 Ono went on a musical hiatus following the release of Starpeace, until she signed with Rykodisc in 1992 and released the comprehensive six-disc box set Onobox.
 The box set included remastered highlights from Ono's solo albums and previously unreleased material from the 1974 "lost weekend" sessions.
 She also released a one-disc sampler of highlights from Onobox, simply titled Walking on Thin Ice.
 That year, she sat down for an extensive interview with music journalist Mark Kemp for a cover story in the alternative music magazine Option.
-The story took a revisionist look at Ono's music for a new generation of fans more accepting of her role as a pioneer in the merger of pop and the avant-garde.
+The story took a revisionist look at Ono's music for a new generation of fans more accepting of her role as a pioneer in the blending of pop and avant-garde music.

 In 1994, Ono produced her own off-Broadway musical entitled New York Rock, which featured Broadway renditions of her songs.

 In 1995, Ono released Rising, a collaboration with her son Sean and his then-band, Ima.
 Rising spawned a world tour that traveled through Europe, Japan, and the United States.
 The following year, she collaborated with various alternative rock musicians for an EP entitled Rising Mixes.
 Guest remixers of Rising material included Cibo Matto, Ween, Tricky, and Thurston Moore.

 In 1997, Rykodisc reissued Ono's catalog of solo recordings on CD, from Yoko Ono/Plastic Ono Band through Starpeace.
 Ono and her engineer Rob Stevens personally remastered the audio, and various bonus tracks were added, including outtakes, demos, and live cuts.
 In the same year, Ono and the BMI Foundation established an annual music competition program for songwriters of contemporary musical genres to honor John Lennon's memory and his large creative legacy.
 Over $350,000 has been given through BMI Foundation's John Lennon Scholarships to talented young musicians in the United States, making it one of the most respected awards for emerging songwriters.

 In 2000, Ono founded the John Lennon Museum in Saitama, Japan, which housed over 130 pieces of Lennon and Beatles memorabilia from Ono's private collection.
 The museum closed in 2010.

 Ono's feminist concept album Blueprint for a Sunrise was released in 2001.
 A month after the 9/11 attacks, Ono organized the concert "Come Together: A Night for John Lennon's Words and Music" at Radio City Music Hall.
 Hosted by the actor Kevin Spacey and featuring Lou Reed, Cyndi Lauper and Nelly Furtado, it raised money for September 11 relief efforts and aired on TNT and the WB.